VVoruganti/skitty/README.md

-# love2d-experimentation
+# Skitty
-Repo used to learn love2d
+Repo used to learn love2d.
+A Series of classic games and programs implemented in the Love2D framework in an attempt to learn and the framework and Lua.

 ## Games made
 - [x] Pong